Godzilla (1954 film): Critical response in Japan

-Prior to the release of the film, skeptics predicted the film would flop.
+Before the release of the film, skeptics predicted the film would flop.
 At the time of the film's release, Japanese reviews were mixed.
 Japanese critics accused the film of exploiting the widespread devastation that the country had suffered in World War II, as well as the Daigo Fukuryū Maru incident, which occurred a few months before filming began.
-Ishiro Honda lamented years later in the Tokyo Journal, "They called it grotesque junk, and said it looked like something you'd spit up.
+Ishiro Honda lamented years later in the Tokyo Journal, "They called it grotesque junk and said it looked like something you'd spit up.
 I felt sorry for my crew because they had worked so hard!"

 Others said that depicting a fire-breathing organism was strange.
 Honda also believed that Japanese critics began to change their minds after the good reviews the film received in the United States: "The first film critics to appreciate Godzilla were those in the U.S. When Godzilla was released there as Godzilla, King of the Monsters! in 1956, the critics said such things as, 'For the start, this film frankly depicts the horrors of the Atomic Bomb', and by these evaluations, the assessment began to impact critics in Japan and has changed their opinions over the years."

 As time went on, the film gained more respect in its home country.
 In 1984, Kinema Junpo magazine listed Godzilla as one of the top 20 Japanese films of all time, and a survey of 370 Japanese film critics published in Nihon Eiga Besuto 150 (Best 150 Japanese Films), had Godzilla ranked as the 27th best Japanese film ever made.
-The film was nominated for two Japanese Movie Association awards.
-One for best special effects and the other for best film.
+The film was nominated for two Japanese Movie Association awards: one for best special effects and the other for best film.
 It won best special effects but lost best picture to Akira Kurosawa's Seven Samurai.
-Kurosawa had listed the film amongst one of his 100 favorite films.
+Kurosawa later listed the film as one of his 100 favorite films.

+Noriaki Yuasa, director of several Gamera films, criticized the film for its inaccurate depictions of post-war casualties, calling it “outrageous.”